hrushikeshj/Silicon-Maze-Blog/README.md

-# One Blog To Rule Them All.
+# One Blog To Rule Them All
 # Team: Phoenix
 ### Task: Unified Blogs Platform
 ###  Features implemented